xcp-ng/xcp-ng-org/docs/install.md

 </installation>
 ```

-As an improvement and to delay the md resync (increasing install speed by about 500% on certain drives), we can use the following in the answer file
+As an improvement and to delay the `md` resync (increasing install speed by about 500% on certain drives), we can use the following in the answer file:

 ```
 <script stage="installation-start" type="url">http://your-server/noresync.sh</script>
 ```

-The no_resync script would do something like this
+The `noresync.sh` script would do something like this:

 ```
 #!/bin/sh